wp-plugins/db-cache-reloaded/readme.txt

 ﻿=== Plugin Name ===
-Contributors: sirzooro, posterd
+Contributors: sirzooro
 Tags: performance, caching, wp-cache, db-cache, cache Requires at least: 2.8
 Tested up to: 2.8.4
-Stable tag: 1.0.1
+Stable tag: 1.1

 The fastest cache engine for WordPress, that produces cache of database queries with easy configuration - now with bugs fixed.